SvenHockers/velopix_tracking/readme.md

 This project includes three distinct methods to reconstruct particle tracks from detector hits.
 Each algorithm employs a unique strategy to link hits into coherent tracks, allowing you to choose the one that best fits your data and analysis needs.

 - **Simple Track-Following Algorithm**
-  This method sequentially scans the detector modules, matching hits based on geometric constraints to form linear tracks.
+  This method sequentially scans the detector modules, matching hits based on geometric constraints to form linear tracks. </br>
   [Learn more](./docs/ALGO_TrackFollowing.md)

 - **Graph DFS Algorithm**
   In this approach, hits are first grouped into segments which become the nodes of a directed graph.
-A depth-first search (DFS) is then used to traverse the graph and extract tracks.
+A depth-first search (DFS) is then used to traverse the graph and extract tracks. </br>
   [Learn more](./docs/ALGO_DFS.md)

 - **Final Merged-Triplet Algorithm**
   This advanced method merges detector modules in pairs to reduce complexity and builds a trie of compatible hit triplets based on a scatter metric.
-It uses both seeding and forwarding strategies to generate tracks.
+It uses both seeding and forwarding strategies to generate tracks.</br>
   [Learn more](./docs/ALGO_SearchByTripletTree.md)